jfdelgad/ETH-Tempus/README.md

 * Main Ethereum Network at :

 ## Does this service has a cost?
 The client contract (the contract that request the call) must provide the gas-cost necessary to run the callBack function.
 (See example above).
-As the calls need to be initiated outside the network, the system also charge a small fee of 1 cent of dollar ($0.01) per call updated with the change of ethereum as listed on [Cryptocompare](https://www.cryptocompare.com/coins/eth/overview/USD)
+As the calls need to be initiated outside the network, the system also charge a small fee of 1 cent of dollar ($0.01) per call to mantein the system working.
+The price is updated with the change of ethereum as listed on [Cryptocompare](https://www.cryptocompare.com/coins/eth/overview/USD)